lubuntu-team/manual/source/3/3.2/3.2.20/screensaver.rst

 ------
 The :guilabel:`mode` drop down has 4 settings Disable turns off the screensaver, blank screen only just turns the screen itself off, one screensaver sets one screensaver, and random screensaver selects a random screensaver.
 To set how long it takes your screen to go to the screensaver change the field that says :guilabel:`blank after` to the number of minutres you want the system to be idle before starting the screensaver.
 If you have a random screensaver set you can change with the number of minutes it says with cycle after for when the screensaver will change to another one.
 The checkbox for :guilabel:`lock screen after` takes the number of minutes to lock the screen and the number of minutes is how many minutes it takes to lock the screen.

 If you try to select a screensaver that is not installed it will not show on the right hand side of the window.
-To preview a screensaver press the :guilabel:`Preview` button.
+To preview a screensaver as when it would be activated press the :guilabel:`Preview` button.

+If you want to kill the daemon :menuselection:`File --> Kill Daemon`.

 If you try to open the screensaver settings without having the screensaver daemon running you will bring up a dialog if you want to launch it.